Non possumus

 "Non possumus" is a Latin, Catholic, religious phrase that translates as "we cannot".
+It first originated with the Latin version of the Acts of the Apostles, with word attributed to apostles Peter and John, “for we cannot what we have seen and heard not speak”.

-It originated with the martyrdom of the Martyrs of Abitinae, who were murdered in AD 304 when Roman Emperor Diocletian prohibited Christians under penalty of death to possess the Sacred Scriptures, convene on Sunday to celebrate the Holy Eucharist, and erect premises for their assemblies.
+The fragment also gained significance with martyrdom of the Martyrs of Abitinae, who were killed in AD 304 when Roman Emperor Diocletian prohibited Christians under penalty of death to possess the Sacred Scriptures, convene on Sunday to celebrate the Holy Eucharist, and erect premises for their assemblies.

 The phrase was not intended to express incapacity but, on the contrary, absolute moral determination to obey the Catholic Faith.

 The full sentence of the phrase is "sine dominico non possumus" ("we cannot [live] without Sunday").
 It expresses the necessity of Sunday and the Holy Eucharist for Christianity.